-Though our relationship with God is secure once we have placed our faith in Christ, our fellowship (intimate experience of God’s love and forgiveness) is blocked when we sin against Him.
-When we confess our sin to God and receive His forgiveness, he restores our fellowship with him.
+Although our relationship with God is secure when we place our faith in Christ, our fellowship is blocked when we sin against him.

-- What I want the group to experience: Restored communication and fellowship with God that comes from turning to God and confessing our sin.
+- EXPERIENCE: God’s love and forgiveness that comes from turning to him and confessing our sin.

 The idea box is a place where you can find some creative ideas for leding this study.
 You might find videos, activities, or great illustrations that really bring the main point home.
 The ideas come from small group leader like you, so if you have an idea that isn’t in there, click below to share it with the community!

 Think of a relationship you really cared about that became broken.